imcakmak/save-favorite-tweets/README.md

 You need to create an application on https://apps.twitter.com, this will give you the `Consumer Token`, and the `Consumer Secret`.
 After that you need to create an access token for that application on the same website, which will give you the `Access Token` and the `Access Secret`.
 Then you have to manually type these values into indicated places of the .py file along with the Twitter handle you want to target.

 That's all.

-## Known Bugs
-It saves the last tweet of each 200-tweet-batch twice.